 Full name: The Centre of Excellence in Biology Education

-Associated with: The University of Bergen, the University Centre at Svalbard (UNIS) and Institute of Marine Research
+Affiliation: The University of Bergen, the University Centre at Svalbard (UNIS) and Institute of Marine Research

 Website: bioCEED – Centre of Excellence in Biology Education

-Director of the Centre: Professor Vigdis Vandvik
+Centre director: Professor Vigdis Vandvik

 bioCEED develops biology educations that fill future needs in science and society.
 We achieve this by connecting scientific knowledge, practical skills and societal applications throughout our educations.
 We build on the strengths of the research culture to develop a collegial and scholarly teacher culture.